saishagoel27/SeasonOfAI-Project_2/README.md

-Project: Image Classification with Convolutional Neural Network (CNN)
+Project 2 - Image Classification with Convolutional Neural Network (CNN)

 Description:
 This repository contains the code and resources related to a machine learning project focused on image classification using Convolutional Neural Networks (CNNs).
 The project aims to classify images from the CIFAR10 dataset into 10 different categories.